-- 1. In on-campus courses, the student will request a meeting with the course faculty to review the basis for the grade.
+- 1. In on-campus courses, the student will request a meeting within (1) week with the course faculty to review the basis for the grade.
 In online courses, the student will request an online or telephone conference with the faculty to review the basis for the grade. - 2.
-If the student is not satisfied with the meeting or conference with the course faculty, the student may appeal to the Graduate Chair.
+If the student is not satisfied with the meeting or conference with the course faculty, the student may appeal to the Graduate Chair within 14 days after the course faculty decision.
 The Graduate Chair will seek to mediate the issue between the student and the course faculty. - 3.
-If the student is unsatisfied with the findings and recommendations by the

-Graduate Chair, the student may appeal to the Dean of the School of Nursing.
+If the student is unsatisfied with the findings and recommendations by the Graduate Chair, the student may appeal to the Dean of the School of Nursing within 14 days of the Graduate Chair's decision.
 The Dean will meet with the student, confer with the course faculty member, and then make the final decision.
 The student should be notified of the decision within fourteen (14) days of submission of their formal complaint.